IntroSDE/introsde/lab03/README.md

     ```

 ### XML and JSON Intro (15 min)
-* Start by opening the *books.xml* file in the Example/Books-XPATH folder of this session
+* Start by opening the *books.xml* file in the Example/Books-XPATH folder of this module
 * Then open *books.json*
 * Both present the same information in two formats that are widely used in services.
 * JSON is more widely used in RESTful services.